 This map also shows the regulatory tsunami inundation line (Oregon Revised Statutes 455.446 and 455.447), commonly known as the Senate Bill 379 line.
-Senate Bill 379 (1995) instructed DOGAMI to establish the area of expected tsunami inundation based on scientific evidence and tsunami modeling in order to prohibit the construction of new essential and special occupancy structures in this tsunami inundation zone tsunami scenarios, the computer model produces time series data for "gauge" locations in the area.
+Senate Bill 379 (1995) instructed DOGAMI to establish the area of expected tsunami inundation based on scientific evidence and tsunami modeling in order to prohibit the construction of new essential and special occupancy structures in this tsunami inundation zone

+Time Series Graphs and Wave Elevation Profiles.
+In addition to the tsunami scenarios, the computer model produces time series data for "gauge" locations in the area.
 These points are simulated gauge stations that record the time, in seconds, of the tsunami wave arrival and the wave height observed.
 It is especially noteworthy that the greatest wave height and velocity observed are not necessarily associated with the first tsunami wave to arrive onshore.
-Therefore evacuees should not assume the all-clear at the end of the evacuation.
+Therefore evacuees should not assume that the tsunami event is over until the proper authorities have sounded the all-clear at the end of the evacuation.
 Figure 4 depicts the tsunami waves as they arrive at a simulated gauge station.
 Figure 5 depicts the overall wave height and inundation extent for the two scenarios at the profile locations shown on this map.

-Ring of Fire

-that rings much of the Pacific Ocean, including the Oregon coast.
+Figure 1: The "Ring of Fire" is a zone of active earthquakes and volcanoes that rings much of the Pacific Ocean, including the Oregon coast.
 Volcanoes and earthquakes on this ring are caused by the movements of tectonic plates.
-One type of movement is called subduction - when thin, oceanic plates, such as those that compose the beneath thicker, lighter plates that make up continental plates.
+One type of movement is called subduction - when thin, oceanic plates, such as those that compose the rock beneath the Pacific Ocean, sink beneath thicker, lighter plates that make up continental plates.
 Earthquakes that occur as a result of subduction can trigger tsunamis.